bghojogh/Density-Based-Classifiers/README.md

 conda install -c anaconda scikit-learn
 ```

-# Config files for the datasets:
+# Config of MAF classifier for the datasets:

 - Toy data: